-She had been to multiple doctors and specialists who didn’t give her any answers and was finally found to have a positive ANA (which is an autoimmune marker) by a rheumatologist.
+She had been to multiple doctors and specialists who didn’t give her any answers and was finally found to have a positive ANA (an autoimmune marker) by a rheumatologist.

 She was told she had autoimmunity and there were no treatment options other than immunosuppressant drugs to shut down the immune system and stop the attack.
 When she asked the specialist what causes autoimmunity he simply told her it was genetic.
 When she asked what nutritional approach she should take he said diet doesn’t matter.

 As she shared her story in her 80-minute new patient appointment, I started putting the pieces together and ordered a few tests.